-Unlike split systems, “Self-contained” system’s two main components (the Evaporator and the noisy Compressor) are grouped together within one housing.
+Unlike Split systems, the Self Contained system’s two main components (the Evaporator and the noisy Compressor) are grouped together within one housing.
 These systems are the most economical and easiest to install.
 They are designed to mount between the studs of an existing wall.

 Many self-contained systems are designed to mount through the wall.
-Some models can be fitted with ducting; the SC series can only be ducted on one side (the exhaust side).
+Some models can be fitted with ducting.
+The SC series can only be ducted on one side (the exhaust side).
 The SC should only be ducted with WhisperKOOL’s proprietary universal ducting kit; this will neither cause issues with the unit nor void the warranty.
 Both sides of the Extreme series can be fully ducted.

-A wine cellar split-system is a divided cooling system.
-Unlike self-contained systems, the warm air condenser and cool air evaporator are separated.
-The condenser is placed in an area that is better suited for heat and noise dissipation (such as outdoors or in a garage), and the evaporator is inside, or near, the cellar.
+A wine cellar split system is a divided cooling system.
+Unlike self-contained systems, the condensing unit and evaporator unit are separated.
+The condensing unit is placed in an area that is better suited for the dissipation of heat and noise (such as outside, or in a garage).
+The evaporator is located inside, or near, the cellar.
 The two units are connected by refrigerant lines.

 Yes.
 A ducted Split System offers the highest degree of flexibility in terms of installation.

-A full-ducted systems employ ducting to connect a cooling unit to a wine cellar.
-Ducted units can be placed in a location away from the cellar, with cool air traversing to the cellar, and warm air away from the cooling unit, via duct.
-Platinum Split Systems and Extreme Systems can be fully ducted.
-Having a cooling unit away from the cellar will reduce noise, as well as leave more space your cellar.
+A fully ducted system employs ducting to connect a cooling unit to a wine cellar.
+Ducted units can be placed in a location up to 25 feet away from the cellar, with cool air traveling through the ducts into the cellar and warm air traveling through the ducts away from the cellar.
+Platinum Split systems and Extreme units can be fully ducted.
+Phantom and Quantum units are always fully ducted.

-For additional information, consult your wine cellar professional to help you find the cooling unit you’ll need.
+Make sure you consult a wine cellar professional to help you find the cooling unit you’ll need.

 Exterior venting is when you need to have warm condenser air vent out outdoors to the exterior of your home or business.
 The Split Systems and Extreme Systems are the best systems to use if venting outdoors.

-The amount of time that any cooling unit will operate is dependent on various factors such as; unit design and size, the ambient temperatures going into the system, proper cellar build and insulation values, the number of bottles in the wine cellar, aesthetic additions such as glass, concrete, stone, etc., and proper ventilation.
+The amount of time that any cooling unit will operate depends on various factors such as unit design and size, the ambient temperature, proper cellar construction and insulation values, the number of bottles in the wine cellar, aesthetic additions such as glass, concrete, stone, etc., and proper ventilation.
 In general, a correctly sized unit will run 50-70% of the time.
-If your unit continuously runs, there might be a problem and you should contact a Customer Service Representative to assist with troubleshooting.

 Customers and Technicians sometimes bring this concern to our Customer Service team.
 The answer is simple, systems are riveted together purely for warranty purposes.